thejaminator/GET1033/README.md

 Ever wondered if we can tell a person's faculty from their face?

 This repo serves to create an average face of NUS students.
 Later I sort it according to faculty and try to build a predictive model to test if there are certain features that we can use to distinguish between faculties.
+The scrapper may not work anymore - it was made around 1 year ago

 <img src="https://averageface.files.wordpress.com/2018/11/50_females1.gif" alt="drawing" width="300"/>